Is the RideSafer Legal?

 There are no longer two versions of the vest.
-The manufacturer has replaced them with one RideSafer Delight, which includes both features the two old versions had.
-The RideSafer does meet — exceeds — the federal safety standards set in FMVSS213 and is a legal child restraint in the U.S. The RideSafer is labeled per legal requirements stating it’s legal use in the U.S.
+The manufacturer has replaced them with one model RideSafer, which includes both features the two old versions had.
+The RideSafer meets — exceeds — the federal safety standards set in FMVSS213 and is a legal child restraint in the U.S. The RideSafer is certified and labeled per legal requirements stating it’s legal use in the U.S.

 RideSafer is Legal